kctcheung/Coursera_Capstone/Report.md

 **Note** Since the free account can only make 50 of that API calls the data is stored in a csv file.
 Since a free account can only make 50 of those call per day.

+To recommend alternative restaurants we can return the ones in the same category, or the closest.
+However we can do better with properties like price point or how busy the place is.
+The "closer" the alternative restaurant is to the original one the higher the chance the user will prefer.
+With more and more properties thrown into the equation we need to rely on machine learing to do the math.
+Hence clustering to find a list of "similar" ones.

 Before we can do clustering we need to one-hot encode the categorical features (category) and normalize the numeric ones (tip count, price tier and rating)

 Pandas get_dummies was used to do the one-hot encoding and sklearn.preprocessing StandardScaler was used to normalize the numeric features.